-Each programme has some national strands and some regional variation, responding to the needs of local museums.
-Broadly speaking, museum development support includes advice, guidance, training and the administration of small grants.
-The aim of these interventions is to help museums to strengthen their governance, collections management, learning and engagement activities, workforce and commercial operations to increase their relevance to the communities they serve.
+The aim of these interventions is to help museums to strengthen their governance, collections management, learning and engagement activities, workforce and commercial operations to increase the quality of their work and their relevance to the communities they serve.

 What is the Museum Development Network (MDN)?

-MDN is an advocate for the impact our programmes and activities have on the museum sector at a national level and of the needs to museums.
+MDN is an advocate for the impact our programmes and activities have on the museum sector at a national level and for the needs of museums.
 MDN also provides the practitioners working in museum development teams with a forum for discussion, debate, sharing information and collaboration.
 As a network we:

 - champion and demonstrate the unique value of museums and the role they contribute to communities, audiences and the wider public.

 - facilitate collaborative working and shared best practice.